ceos-seo/data_cube_ui/docs/open_data_cube_install.md

 ```

 Create a <b>PostgreSQL</b> superuser to access the database.
-We use a password of `localuser1234`, but you can use whater password you like,
+We usually use a password of `localuser1234`, but you can use
-as long as you record and remember it.
+whatever password you like, as long as you record and remember it.
 ```
 sudo -u postgres createuser --superuser dc_user sudo -u postgres psql -c "ALTER USER dc_user WITH PASSWORD 'localuser1234';" createdb -U dc_user datacube
 ```

 Next, create the Data Cube configuration file to be read when initializing the Data Cube.
 Create a file at `~/.datacube.conf`.
 The hostname should be set to either `localhost` or `127.0.0.1`.
-If you are attempting to access a Data Cube installed on a server, you will use the IP address of that server followed by the port number in order to connect.
+If you are attempting to access a Data Cube installed on a server, you will use the IP address
+of that server followed by the port number in order to connect.
 Example: `192.168.1.5:8080` where `192.168.1.5` is the server IP and `8080` is the port number.
-It is critical that the password matches the password specified when the <b>PostgreSQL</b> database superuser was created.
+It is critical that the password matches the password specified when
+the <b>PostgreSQL</b> database superuser was created.
 If it does not, the Data Cube will have an authorization failure.
 An example configuration file is shown below.
 ```
 [datacube]
 db_hostname: 127.0.0.1